 Claire is currently pursuing a Master of Engineering (Software Engineering) at the University of Queensland.
 She completed her undergraduate studies in France—her native country—at École Centrale Paris, a prestigious General Engineering School.
 Throughout her master's degree, Claire will be enhancing her information technology and data science skills.
 She has experience in project management gained from Groupe 1000mercis, a global digital marketing company.
 As a project manager, she supervised several Data Management Platform (DMP) projects for various clients.
 Claire also has research experience.
 As part of her final year of her master's degree, Claire is undertaking a thesis on the topic of extreme weather events in Australia, which requires strong statistical analysis skills.
 This thesis is based on the results of a large longitudinal survey (HILDA survey) from the Department of Social Services of the Australian Government.

-Junior Consultant specializing in Statistics and Ecology
+Junior Consultant specializing in Data Science and Ecology

 Junior Consultant specializing in Data Science